 - During discussion with other professionals.

-- For children with special needs parents are encouraged to be highly involved in agreeing and reviewing the targets for their children.
+- For children with special needs, parents are strongly encouraged to be highly involved in agreeing and reviewing the targets for their children and will be invited into school at least termly to discuss their child's individual plan, alongside their child.

 How will I know how my child is doing?